 When actors of any age approach a play this way, they start finding relationships and possibilities that as director I might have missed.
 And I will always want to be open to their idea, because amazing things might come of it.

 BE WILLING TO KILL YOUR FABULOUS IDEAS

-When I became a published author years ago, I had to defend my choices to an editor.
-So what if I spent five hours crafting that paragraph?
+When I became a published author years ago, I had to defend my choices to an editor - based on the same three rules above.
+So what if I spent five hours crafting that paragraph, or thought I had the most clever conversation going?
 If it doesn’t develop a character or relationship, further the plot, or provide a payoff, I had to be willing to let it die.
 Note: clearly this requires the director to know the play inside and out, because if you haven't prepared yourself, you're going to get defensive.
-Add a really tiny ego, and you just... might... snap.
+Add a really tiny ego, and you just... might...
+SNAP.

-So in a my directing world, I have to be prepared and confident... but also realize they may not be the best ideas in the room.
-Yes, I know I have a creative brain, but why wouldn’t I tap into a larger creative brain if I had a chance?
-Actors have a chance to dive into these characters much more than I do.
-They're going to find things there I didn't see, and as the other actors do the same, relationships and situations things are going to happen - good things - "If she's going to react that way because of what happened earlier, and as her sister, I would know that, that changes the way I should react..." - if you let them happen.
+So in my directing world, I have to come in prepared and confident... but also realize I might not have the best ideas in the room.
+Yes, I know I have a creative brain, but why wouldn’t I tap into a larger creative brain if I had the chance?
+Actors have more time to dive into these characters.
+Give them the space, and they're going to find things there I didn't see.
+And as all the actors do the same, relationships and situations things are going to happen - good things: "If she's going to react that way because of what happened earlier, as her sister I would know that, and that completely changes the way I should react..."

 Lest you think rehearsals should devolve into a free-for-all “sharing time,” I'll point out ideas are solicited only at certain times in the process:

 1. Creative input falls mostly in the beginning of the rehearsal schedule.
 Group discussion is good.
 And this is also a great time for the Director to underscore the story arc of the play, the scenes, and the characters.

 2. Then when we begin to run scenes regularly, actors are asked to hold their ideas until the next break - and then share those ideas only with the director.